mindsphere/mindconnect-mqtt/README.md

 ## Modifying the example jsons
 On successful understanding of the flow on connect and ingest MQTT agent, the example jsons can be modified as per requirements.

-The json contains certian placeholder which are replaced in the code.
+The json contains certian placeholder which are replaced in the code referenced by `<>`.

+---
 [Asset Model Payload](example_json/asset_model.json)
 This is a sample json to create `JetPumpModel`.
 This model contains `JetPumpType` Asset Type, `dht11Aspect` Aspect with `temperature` and `humidity` variables.